-So I made a business money basics course where I go in-depth about how I manage my money and tell you everything you need to know to do it on your own.
+So I made a business money Blueprint course where I go in-depth about how I manage my money and tell you everything you need to know to do it on your own.
 This article is going to be a brief overview of what you can expect from the hours of video you will get in the full course.
 If you want your business to succeed, you should really check out this course.

 The first step to making a successful business is making sure you make it legal.
 Once your business gets big enough(making multiple thousands a month) it is time to create its own business entity.

 This is where you should hire a tax professional.
 These tax accountants also will help you set up your business legally, and tell you exactly how to do it.
 It can get pretty complicated when you have to decide between making a schedule c, S Corp, C Corp, LLC, etc. A tax accountant can walk you through all of the options and help you get it set up.

 After you get the legalities out of the way, you then want to make sure you have insurance.
 Eventually, someone is going to get hurt on the job site.
 Then you will likely be sued and have to pay for it out of pocket.
 You can get many different types of liability insurance, and some states even require it.
 So do your research and find out what your state requires.

 Once you have your legal entity set up, you will have an Employer Identification Number (EIN).
 You can use that to set up bank accounts and a line of credit in your business name.
 This is super important, so let's take a closer look at what you should do.

 You definitely want to have multiple bank accounts for your business.
 Every business should have at least one checking account that you use to pay for all of your expenses.
 If you take out a line of credit on the business, this is the account that is going to pay that credit bill.